astropy/astropy-APEs/APE14.rst

-Additionally, for ``world_axis_physical_types``, an alternative was considered of adopting a much more general set of terms vs UCD1+ such as ``"celestial"``, ``"spectral"``, etc. and just coming up with the list in this APE (possibly using terms that approxmiately align with the STC standard).
+Additionally, for ``world_axis_physical_types``, an alternative was considered of adopting a much more general set of terms vs UCD1+ such as ``"celestial"``, ``"spectral"``, etc. and just coming up with the list in this APE (possibly using terms that approximately align with the STC standard).
 But it was decided that adopting the VO UCD1+ would be best because it would not lead to Astropy needing to maintain a separate "standard" of terminology where one already exists.